OreOliciouZ/MotD.md/Empyrion.md

 |Zimigron|6am/6pm|
 |Zizarek|6am/6pm|

+Everything outside these playfields and sectors does reset how the scenario is made, we do no changes on regeneration timers

 Server Timezone is GMT+1

 PLEASE DO NOT PLACE AUTOMINERS IN THE STARTER PLANETS OR THEY WILL BE LOST WHEN THE ORE DEPOSIT RESET KICKS IN AT SERVER RESTARTS!